pedroafleite/thrift_stores/README.md

 Our objective is to perform a statistical analysis that will help a newly opened thrift store to make efficient and profitful businesses decisions.

 In this machine learning project, we will be able to predict which pieces of clothing in a Thrift Store are expensive (>= 100 reais) and which pieces of clothing are cheap (<100 reais), with 95 % accuracy, based only on the clothing descriptions.
-This allowed us to grasp which brands are the most valuable in the market, and to make sense of how much of this value is lost due to second-hand selling of these clothes.
+This allowed us to grasp which brands are the most valuable in the market.
+It also allowed us to make sense of how much of this value is lost for they being second-hand clothes.

  - [See the complete data analysis](https://github.com/pedroafleite/thrift_stores/blob/master/thrift_store.md).
  - [Data source available on Kaggle](https://www.kaggle.com/mateuspgomes/brazil-thrift-stores-data).